Skip to main content

 Terminal

-The terminal is a widget that is used for two different purposes:
+The Terminal is a widget that is used for two different purposes:

 The next sections explain these two use cases in detail.

-Showing Wizard's test results
+Showing Wizard test results

-Running Python commands with the terminal
+Running Python commands with the Terminal

 Using command prompts to interact with the drive